massquantity/LibRecommender/examples/README.md

 ## Changing Feature

-If you want to predict or recommend with new features, the usage is pretty straight forward.
+If you want to predict or recommend with specific features, the usage is pretty straight forward.
 For prediction, just pass the `feats` argument, which only accepts `dict` or `pands.Series` type:

 ```python
 >>> model.predict(user=1, item=110, feats={"sex": "F", "occupation": 2, "age": 23})